brian-cy-chang/starter-hugo-academic/content/home/experience.md

     date_end: '2023-09-15'
     description: |2-
       * Collaboratively developed an automated opportunistic screening pipeline to detect vertebral compression fractures on lateral radiographs of the spine
-      * Collaboratively developed ensemble method of segmentation models for above pipeline
+      * Collaboratively developed ensemble method of segmentation models for above pipeline using both CNN- and ResNet-based architectures
-      * Fine-tuned foundation models for segmentation for above pipeline
+      * Fine-tuned foundation models for segmentation for above pipeline using transfer learning, achieving a 10% increase in PPV for fracture detection.
       * Assisted in migration of legacy PACS data and retiring a data lake at UW Medicine

   - title: Neuroscience Research Assistant